wds4/DCoSL/bounties/nostrBountiesPhase1Description.md

 Sign-in with a nostr key will not be required for Phase 1 (probably not until Phase 3).
 Visitors to the site will be presented with two options:
 - select an existing list
-- select a "seed" user
+- select a reference ("seed") user

 Existing lists will be those that have been posted as kind: 9901 events using the DCoSL protocol.
 (Pretty Good Apps will make it easy for you to see how these events are formatted.)